kanishka-linux/reminiscence/README.md

 # Installation

-1. First make sure that **python 3.5.2+** is installed on system and install following packages using native package manager.
+1. First make sure that **python 3.5.2+** (recommended version is 3.6.5+) is installed on system and install following packages using native package manager.

         1. virtualenv